-I guess you could call today “Maira Eve” and as I have been thinking about my life and events that lead to this very day I thought I’d update the original posting.
+I guess you could call today “Maira Eve,” and as I have been thinking about my life and events that have led to this very day, I thought I’d update the original posting.
 This post tells of how I came to understand that I needed to have a dog.

-For the past four years I have referred to Maira as “Eyelette” as all things living need a name.
-I’ve even had a tiny transitional object to pull out of a drawer or sit upon a desktop when things seemed grim.
+For the past four years I have referred to Maira as “Eyelette,” as all things living need a name.
+I’ve even had a tiny transitional object to pull out of a drawer or set upon a desktop when things seemed grim.
 Right now it just seems surreal.
 This REALLY is happening!!

 I finally decided to walk to get to the bus.
 I was scared.
 The thing about being half blind (or so I thought) is that bumps in the sidewalk aren’t your friends.
 Bumps can really hurt you.
-SO I walked in the street …but then the streets here in Europe can be bumpy as well.
+So I walked in the street, but then the streets here in Europe can be bumpy as well.
 The streets everywhere are bumpy.
 It just doesn’t pay to try to stay safe or sane when you can’t see the road.
 I was walking SCARED.
 In my mind I was dancing on a skylight and trying to calm myself and telling myself that I would be just fine.
-I was scared because about 10 years ago some nut with night blindness hit me and I fractured my L1.
+I was scared because about ten years ago some nut with night blindness hit me and I fractured my L1.
 I was scared for some good reasons.
-In feeling the fear I realized that my vision was far worse than I had ever admitted to myself.
+In feeling the fear, I realized that my vision was far worse than I had ever admitted to myself.

-Normally husband is my “Seeing Eye Hubby” and I depend upon him.
+Normally, husband is my “Seeing Eye Hubby,” and I depend on him.
 But hubby was in some unknown place and I was scared.
-I was all alone and there was no one to help guide me.
-I made it to the bus, which was a good ten minutes walk.
-Then I had to face the walk home; which in many ways was even more terrifying.
-You know you are severely low-vision when you have a dark street with a dim light and you think that you know the road but don’t know where the bumps are.
+I was all alone, and there was no one to help guide me.
+I made it to the bus, which was a good ten minutes’ walk.
+Then I had to face the walk home, which in many ways was even more terrifying.
+You know you are severely low vision when you have a dark street with a dim light and you think that you know the road but don’t know where the bumps are.
 All at once I realized that I didn’t know the road at all.
 I had to make a decision: walk fast or walk slow?
 I just walked.
 All I wanted was a phone and a warm house.
-More than that though: I didn’t want to fall on my face.
+More than that, though: I didn’t want to fall on my face.

 A Sad Update